Christmas in Haiti

 Some people go to a Midnight Mass church service, or you might go out carol singing.
 After the Mass, people come home and eat the main meal called 'reveillon' (it's a French term meaning 'to wake up' and is what the main meal is also called in France).
 The meal normally starts in the early hours of Christmas morning and lasts until the dawn!

 Christmas Day is much quieter with people sleeping off the celebrations of the night before!
 However, there will be more eating and playing with the toys from Tonton Nwèl.

 In 2010 Haiti suffered from a huge earthquake that made many people homeless, so lots of people can't celebrate Christmas like they used to.
 Many charities like Compassion work in Haiti to help people.
-Find out more about Haiti on the Compassion website.
+Find out more about Haiti on the Compassion website (goes to another site).